Comparison guide

 • Teams that just want a basic first step

-LoadTester is better for:
+LoadTester can be better for:

 • Production systems